qinliu1023/airbnb_open_data/README.md

 ## Motivation
-With these open data, I am interested in understanding how does Airbnb listings' features, reviews, and prices differs across time and city.
+With these open data, I am interested in understanding how Airbnb listings' features, reviews, and prices would differ across time and city.
 Using these data, I mainly explored on:
 1. Listings availability and price
 1. Listings Reviews
 1. Listings Price prediction